beman-project/beman/docs/BEMAN_STANDARD.md

 **[DIRECTORY.EXAMPLES]** REQUIREMENT: All example files must reside within the top-level `examples/` directory.
 Each project must have at least one relevant example.

+**[DIRECTORY.DOCS]** REQUIREMENT: All documentation files, except the root `README.md`, must reside within the top-level `docs/` directory.
+If multiple docs types are present, subdirectories can be made (e.g., dev, public/private etc).

 ## File layout

 **[FILE.NAMES]** RECOMMENDATION: Source code and header should use the `snake_case` naming convention (similar to `LIBRARY.NAMES`).